wofsauge/IsaacDocs/beta/docs/Entity.md

 ### HasMortalDamage () {: aria-label='Functions' }
 #### boolean HasMortalDamage ( ) {: .copyable aria-label='Functions' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     The game adds taken damage to a damage buffer, which gets applied in the next frame.
 HasMortalDamage() returns true if the buffered damage is enough to kill the entity.
     HasMortalDamage() will be updated additionally after TakeDamage() is called.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### IsActiveEnemy () {: aria-label='Functions' }